programminghistorian/jekyll/lessons/getting-started.md

     it, open it with Ubuntu’s package manager, extract it to your home directory, and follow the installation instructions.\
-     After installation, you will probably find Komodo Edit in your home directory at `Komodo-Edit-7/bin/komodo`{.filename}.
-Open the home
-    folder, go to the `Komodo-Edit-7/bin`{.filename} directory, and click on komodo.
-You can also right click on the Komodo icon in your launcher and click “`Lock to Launcher`{.filename}” to have Komodo saved permanently to your launcher bar.
+     After installation, you will probably find Komodo Edit in your home directory at `Komodo-Edit-7/bin/komodo`.
+Open the home folder, go to the `Komodo-Edit-7/bin` directory, and click on komodo.
+You can also right click on the Komodo icon in your launcher and click “`Lock to Launcher`” to have Komodo saved permanently to your launcher bar.

 -   ##### Make a “Run Python” Command in Komodo Edit

-    1. In Komodo Edit, click the gear icon under `Toolbox`{.filename}
-        and select `New Command`{.filename}.
+    1. In Komodo Edit, click the gear icon under `Toolbox` and select `New Command`.
-    2. In the top field type “`Run Python File`{.userinput}“
+    2. In the top field type “`Run Python File`“
-    3. In the Command field, type: `%(python) %f`{.userinput} Then hit the OK button at the bottom of the Add Command window.
+    3. In the Command field, type: `%(python) %f` Then hit the OK button at the bottom of the Add Command window.

 Step 2 – “Hello World” in Python
 --------------------------------